 Pediatric Orthopaedics Service

-Our Pediatric Orthopaedic doctors, in close collaboration with Mass General Hospital for Children, provide specialized care for treating conditions like hip dysplasia, scoliosis, pediatric fractures and clubfoot, ensuring MGH’s youngest patients receive the best care.
+Our Best of Boston Pediatric Orthopaedic doctors, in close collaboration with Mass General Hospital for Children, provide specialized care for treating conditions like hip dysplasia, scoliosis, pediatric fractures and clubfoot, ensuring MGH’s youngest patients receive the best care.

 What to Expect